top of page

 Dodecanese, Greece

-You never tire of that first glimpse of Symi Town.
-The ferry crests the headland and turns its back on the silhouetted Turkish coastline.
+The ferry crests the headland and turns its back on the silhouette of the Turkish coastline.
 In the distance, perfectly proportioned Neoclassical homes in ice cream colours spill artfully down the mountain into the shimmering harbour, like tutti fruity sprinkles.
-It’s Greece’s less glitzy version of the Amalfi.

 OK, not literally.

-decorative artefacts and modern ideas.
-The Neoclassical style was all the rage at the time, so the lucrative sponge trade brought noble and colourful styling to Symi.
-Way more colourful than your typical white Greek village.
+19th Century Symniot merchants set off in boats laden with locally harvested sponges, to trade with Venice, Marseille, Izmir and the like.
+They returned with decorative artefacts and modern ideas.
+The Neoclassical style was all the rage at the time, so the lucrative sponge trade brought grand and colourful styling to Symi.
+Way more impressive than your typical white Greek village.

-Mind you, it’s nigh on impossible to stroll the Kali Strata full stop.
-One of the real joys of Symi, beside its sunny climes, is its scenic climbs.
-Whichever lowly passage you begin your ascent from, you'll no doubt merge with the imposing Kali Strata before too long, and indulge in a spot of social climbing.
+One of the joys of Symi, beside its sunny climes, is its scenic climbs.
+Whichever lowly passage you begin your ascent from, you'll no doubt merge with the imposing Kali Strata before too long and indulge in a spot of social climbing.

-learn to love those steps.
+If you’re not inclined to inclines you could always stick to the harbour and crane your neck up, or take the bus.
+But to enjoy the full Symi experience you have to learn to love those steps.
 Just take them slowly.
 Blue and uniform, wonky and wobbly, smoothed by time or concrete chic, each set gets you a little closer to who knows where.

 Symi 8064.jpg

 When I say paradise, everything's far from perfect.
 And the higher you go, the less perfect it gets.
-But Symi's appeal lies somewhere in the juxtaposition of
+Symi's appeal lies in the juxtaposition of grand and classic, with weathered and characterful.
+Tumbled down and done-up mingle flawlessly.

 Symi 8405.jpg